ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## A Data Platform fostering collaboration between DTs

-- Within PNRR Agritech – Spoke 3, a Data Platform fostering collaboration and integration across research projects has been implemented.
+- Within PNRR [Agritech](https://agritechcenter.it/it/), a data platform fostering collaboration and integration across research projects has been implemented.

 - In defining integration policies and standards, several data requirements were identified: